After a couple of weeks of groundwork and longeing, we did an observing session

 Self-Carriage In The Body

-Straightness Training is about teaching our horse gymnastic exercises, and those exercises will help him:
+Straightness Training is about teaching our horse gymnastic exercises

 - To counteract the natural asymmetry and natural balance.

 - To develop our horse towards riding balance so he can carry us properly and in a healthy way.

 So by teaching our horse those exercises, we can a sort of 'shape' our horse: